07947613070

 Wedding vows at church in Crystal Palace

 Moving in a little closer, I captured some of the vows.
-More detail in the couple’s clothes and the brickwork is apparent.
+More detail is apparent in the couple’s clothes and the brickwork.

 St John the Evangelist Church wedding in Crystal Palace

-The last photos can’t show what this one does: I have still photographed the couple from the side, but also the fantastic arches and stained-glass windows.
+The last photos can’t show what this one does: I have still photographed the couple from the side and the fantastic arches and stained-glass windows.
 Melissa and Thomas booked their wedding there as they loved the architecture and said I captured this well.

 Wedding Emotions and Reactions